-Dr. Gaba Talks at New UNR Sim Program
+Dr. Gaba Talks at UNR Medical Simulation Program

 Dr. Gaba, the “Godfather of Simulation” provided a talk at the University of Nevada School of Medicine and the Orvis School of Nursing about the history, methodology and future of healthcare simulation on Tuesday in Reno.
 Dr. Gaba was invited to open a 4-day course on simulation taking place over the next several months for Northern Nevada healthcare providers sponsored by Pfizer.